Energy democracy takes off in Greece – DW – 02/19/2024

 In less than a year, from November 2022 to August 2023, both the power generated by energy communities and the number of applications for self-production tripled.

 The electricity grid's limitations are one of the main problems facing energy communities in Greece.
 According to the think tank Green Tank, most applicants cannot be connected to the grid.
-New legislation provides that more grid space be reserved for the implementation of net-metering and virtual net-metering projects.
+New legislation stipulates that more grid space must be reserved for the implementation of net-metering and virtual net-metering projects.

 Challenges in implementation